NicoHood/SecureLoader/Readme.md

 #### Cons
 1. CRC or something else is required.
 AES Hash cannot be used, due to changing BK.
 2. Very unlikely that flash corrupts
-3. If the user wants to verify the firmware (integrity), the bootloader authencity also needs to be checked.
+3. If the user wants to verify the firmware (integrity), the bootloader authenticity also needs to be checked.
 Otherwise the feature could have been faked.
 So AES MAC could be used.
 This means this feature is only important for POST or very simple untrusted checks.

 #### Compromis
 It does not hurt to include if enough flash is available